elemel/fungeoneer/docs/chapters/03/turning-the-scales.md

 This dungeon introduces tiles with digits (marked `0` through `9` on the map) and junctions (marked `=`).
 When you trigger a digit tile, push the corresponding number onto the stack.

 For a junction tile, pop two numbers from the stack: first `a`, then `b`.
 If `b` is less than `a`, turn 90 degrees to the left.
 If `b` is greater than `a`, turn 90 degrees to the right.
-If the numbers are equal, do not turn at all.
+If the numbers are equal, continue straight.

 After how many ticks do you leave the dungeon?